-Biographies of historical figures stitched together using the material that is available with a bit of imagination acting as a thread can be very interesting – as they leave some gaps open to interpretation for the reader.
-As you read you add the bits you know about the figure – mostly what you have heard about them from popular perception or read in school text books and it can be a heady mix of known facts and myths and legends surrounding the figure.
-I expected that a lot in Wajid Ali Shah’s biography – for he comes from an era that was well documented and he was the last of his kinds.
+Biographies of historical figures stitched together using the material available with a bit of imagination acting as a thread can be very interesting – as they leave some gaps open to interpretation for the reader.
+As you read you add the bits you know about the figure.
+Mostly what you have heard about them from popular perception.
+Or read in school textbooks.
+It can be a heady mix of known facts and myths and the legends surrounding the figure.
+I expected that a lot in The Last King in India – Wajid Ali Shah’s biography by Rosie Llewellyn-Jones – for he comes from an era that was well documented and he was the last of his kind.

-What, I could not get is how the catering company’s details that served the meals when she briefly met the queen relevant – I could not get.
-It may be relevant when you are writing the catering company or its owner’s biography, but in a King’s biography – who was not even there during the meal?
-There are many such details that are just recorded facts but have no relevance to the story of the king’s story.
-Too many names and dates – relevant for a research student probably, but the general reader is bound to get lost.
+What, I could not get is how the catering company’s details that served the meals when she briefly met the queen relevant?
+It may be relevant when you are writing the catering company or its owner’s biography.
+But in a King’s biography – who was not even there during the meal?
+There are many such irrelevant recorded facts in the book.
+They have no relevance to the story of the king’s story.
+Too many names and dates – relevant for a research student probably, but the book can be confusing for the general reader.

 Mutah wives stayed married for a limited period.
-Author says that this is as per the Sharia law, and I am keen to understand this system from a Sharia follower – and wonder if this was a special provision for the king or it applies to any one who follows Sharia.
-The complications that these marriages and their offsprings lead to when the king looses his kingdom sounds hilarious for the reader and is definitely amusing for the author, but from what is written it seems the king was pretty ok with it.
-He was very comfortable with this whole situation and felt no responsibility towards his large extended family and continues to marry more and more women.
+Rosie Llewellyn-Jones says that this is as per the Sharia law.
+I am keen to understand this system from a Sharia follower – and wonder if this was a special provision for the king?
+Does it apply to anyone who follows Sharia?
+The complications that these marriages and their offsprings lead to when the king loses his kingdom sounds hilarious for the reader.
+It is definitely amusing for the author.
+But from what she writes, it seems the king was pretty ok with it.
+He was very comfortable with this whole situation.
+He also did not feel any responsibility towards his large extended family and continues to marry more and more women.

-Another chapter that talks about the animals the king had in his in-exile residence in Calcutta is eye opening.
-We know about the animal love of many kings and their fondness for hunting, but this is crazy – having a Menagerie when you are living on a pension and that too having dangerous animals live with your own children and not to talk about spending a fortune on them.
-Since it is primarily a British account of Wajid Ali Shah’s life post he came in touch with them – you see their underestimating his lifetime for almost 30 years.
+Another chapter that talks about the animals the king had in his in-exile residence in Calcutta are an eye-opener.
+We know about the animal love of many kings and their fondness for hunting, but this is crazy.
+Having a Menagerie when you are living on a pension and that too having dangerous animals live with your own children and not to talk about spending a fortune on them.
+Since it is primarily a British account of Wajid Ali Shah’s life post he came in touch with them – you see them underestimating his lifetime for almost 30 years.

 I would have liked at least a chapter on his poetry, for that is what we Indians remember him the most for.
-I also wanted more insights on him as a person and as a king, but what you gather from this book is everything that was happening around him.
-Especially in the days he spent at Calcutta.
+I also wanted more insights on him as a person as well as, a king.
+But what you gather from this book The Last King in India is everything that was happening around him.
+Especially in the days, he spent in Calcutta.
 There is virtually nothing about his growing up days.
-At the same time I do understand the limited material that might be available on that aspect.
+At the same time, I do understand the limited material that might be available for that aspect.